andrewchilds/overcast/README.md

 ### overcast aliases

 ```
+Usage:
   overcast aliases

+Description:
   Return a list of bash aliases for SSHing to your instances.

   To use, add this to your .bash_profile:
     test -f $HOME/.overcast_aliases && source $HOME/.overcast_aliases

   And then create the .overcast_aliases file:
     overcast aliases > $HOME/.overcast_aliases

   Or to automatically refresh aliases in every new terminal window
   (which will add a couple hundred milliseconds to your startup time),
   add this to your .bash_profile:
     overcast aliases > $HOME/.overcast_aliases
     source $HOME/.overcast_aliases
 ```

 ### overcast aws